We accept applications either via UCAS or directly via firstname.lastname@example.org.

 Candidates receive either an unconditional offer or a conditional offer.

 Conditional offers are more common.
-They are given when applicants must meet certain conditions before the University can confirm their place of study.
+They are offered when applicants must meet certain conditions before the University can confirm their place of study.
 This place is held for students, allowing them time to complete their studies or obtain the necessary language qualification.

 If you apply to more than one institution through UCAS, you’ll be asked to choose which university you want to attend by a specific deadline.

 When you choose a university you have to accept their offer.
 This is when you firm your offer.
 If you choose not to accept an offer, you should formally decline it on the UCAS website.

 The university that is your second choice becomes your insurance choice.
 It’s important that you choose the right institution for your firm choice, as this can be difficult to change later.

 If you have submitted a direct application, you will either accept or decline your offer by emailing firstname.lastname@example.org.
 Let all institutions know your decision, even if you wish to decline their offer.

 If you no longer want to study at Norwich or have accepted an offer from a university in another country, you should withdraw your application via UCAS or, in the case of direct applicants, notify the International Office directly.

 International degree recognition